-Ripples of Fukushima: Hong Kong to ban Japanese products from areas that discharge radioactive water
+Ripples of Fukushima: Hong Kong to ban more Japanese products if radioactive water is released

 The import of many food products from four other Japanese prefectures immediately south of Fukushima — Gunma, Ibaraki, Tochigi and Chiba — will also have to be accompanied with radiation certificate.

 For the planned policies announced Wednesday, Tse said the government will be scientific and review data.
-If the situation is safe, the government wwill consider relaxing its restrictions, he said.
+If the situation is safe, the government will consider relaxing its restrictions, he said.

+Earlier, Naoto Nakahara, deputy consul general at the Japanese Consulate in Hong Kong, told Nikkei that the Hong Kong government was “trying to win brownie points from Beijing.”

+In a response to the reported criticism but without identifying anyone, Tse said officials devised policies in accordance with Hong Kong’s situation.

 Last year, the major food imports from Japan amounted to about 2% of the total food supply in Hong Kong, official data showed.
 Although Hong Kong is not highly dependent on Japanese food products in terms of quantity, many residents love Japanese food and there are many Japanese restaurants in the city.